jpwesselink/flughafen/packages/core/README.md

 # @flughafen/core

-Type-safe GitHub Actions workflow builder for TypeScript.
+Type-safe GitHub Actions workflow and funding configuration builder for TypeScript.

 **Flu**ent **G**it**H**ub **A**ctions + "fen" (not many words start with "flugha").
 German for "airport".